 RTF 10C - Benzie, Grand Traverse, Leelanau

-The Small Urban Program provides federal Surface Transportation Program (STP) funding to areas with a urbanized population of 5,000 to 49,999.
+The Small Urban Program provides federal Surface Transportation Program (STP) funding to areas with an urbanized population of 5,000 to 49,999.
 Road and transit capital projects are eligible for STP funds.
 Communities within the Small Urban Program are eligible for funding every other year.
 Funding is given in either even or odd years.
-Communities over 40,000 in population are eligible for funding every year.
-There are currently four (4) census designated urbanized areas within the 10 county Northwest Lower Michigan region.
+Communities with over 40,000 population are eligible for funding every year.
+There are currently four (4) census-designated urbanized areas within the 10-county Northwest Lower Michigan region.
 The Michigan Department of Transportation (MDOT) will be accepting Small Urban Program project applications for Fiscal Year's (FYs) 2021 - 2023.

 Cadillac - 2024,2026